k9pranav/CSC207-Project1/README.md

   - String password

 Use Cases:
+- Student signs in
+- Admin signs in
 - Student logs in
 - Student logs out
 - Admin logs in
 - Admin logs out
 - Admin creates task for a course
+- Student creates task
 - Student checks for the list of tasks they have
 - Student checks for the list of all of their grades
 - Student checks for the list of all of their grades in a specific course